-Extensive research shows that early cognitive achievement is a strong predictor of later life outcomes - e.g., high early achievers tend to have higher educational attainment and higher earnings; and are less likely to have teenage births, be on welfare or participate in crime.
-Bernal and Keane (2007) show, using the National Longitudinal Survey of Youth (NLSY), that test scores as early as ages 4 to 6 are strongly correlated with completed education for children of single mothers.
-Thus, understanding the determinants of early cognitive achievement may be critical for design of public policy aimed at improving subsequent labor market outcomes (see Cunha et al (2006)).
+Longitudinal Survey of Youth (NLSY), that the test scores as early as ages 4-6 are strongly correlated with the completed education for children of single mothers.1 Thus, understanding the determinants of early cognitive achievement may be critical for the design of public policy aimed at improving subsequent labor market outcomes (see Cunha et al. (2006)).
 However, the question of what determines child cognitive achievement in general, and the role of parental time and goods inputs in particular, remains largely unresolved.

 Two key problems hamper research in this area: (1) a paucity of good data on inputs into child cognitive development, and (2) the difficult selection problem arising because inputs into child development may be correlated with unobserved characteristics of parents and children.
-In this paper, we tackle a small aspect of this general problem, by looking at effects of maternal vs. alternative care provider time inputs, and household income, on child cognitive ability test scores recorded at ages 4-6.
+In this article, we tackle a small aspect of this general problem, by looking at the effects of maternal vs. alternative care provider time inputs, and household income, on child cognitive ability test scores recorded at ages 4-6.
 For this purpose, we use data on single mothers from the 1979 NLSY.
+It is useful to focus only on single mothers for reasons we describe below.